New England Journal of Medicine November 10, 2016

 Endpoint

-Key result: Nivolumab significantly improved overall survival compared to docetaxel in previously treated patients with squamous NSCLC.
+Key result: Nivolumab did not improve progression-free or overall survival compared to chemotherapy in previously untreated NSCLC.

 2018